msangel/msangel.github.io/README.md

  1. Create `Gemfile`.
+ 2. run `bundle install` for installing all dependencies 3 1.
+Create `Gemfile`.
  2. run `bundle install` for installing all dependencies
  3. run locally with: `bundle exec jekyll serve`
  4. http://localhost:4000/ is your friend